HFHF believes in helping Haiti help Haiti.

 The Foundation’s work impacts individual Haitians, empowering them to act and change their own nation.
 We are equipping a new generation with a vision and the skills to make the dream a reality.
 Already, there are native Haitians making a difference as nurses, ministers and teachers.
 The future undoubtedly holds influencers in law, politics, community organization, media and more.

 Hope for Haiti Foundation (HFHF) is a 501(c)(3) nonprofit organization incorporated in North Carolina and a licensed Haiti NGO, with volunteers and supporters in the United States and Haiti.

-- Education to the underprivileged children throughout the remote villages and towns of Haiti
+- Education for underprivileged children in remote villages and towns

 - Spiritual development for churches and pastors who need support and encouragement